Daily Crime log

 - Declined - Not enough evidence to support prosecution.

 - VFP (Victim Failure to Prosecute) – The victim chose not to pursue charges.
 Many times these cases are handled administratively or with warnings to the subjects.
-In some cases the victim was uncooperative with law enforcement.
+In some cases the victim may choose to not use law enforcement services.

 - ROA (Referred to Outside Agency) – Referred to or handled by another law enforcement agency because of jurisdictional boundaries, or referred to an administrative department of the University such as the Conduct office or to Facilities for repair of damage.